arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 >>    cube(15, center=true);
 >>}
 >>~~~
 >> will do this.
-The shape we get is a totally valid shape, but difficult to print succesfully.
+The shape we get is a valid shape, but difficult to print succesfully.

 ## Transformations
 Transformations affect the child nodes and transforms them in various ways such as moving, rotating or scaling the child.
 We will look at three: